Cyclic homology of algebras of global dimension at most two: Series and Logarithms

 We now turn to the series for $\rhc_0(T(V))$.
 Let $V(z,y)\in P$ be the series for $V$ and let $\hcc(V)$ denote the series for $\rhc_0(T(V))$.
 Here we use the same name for the series and the corresponding vector space.

 By Proposition \ref{fei} we have the following rule for $\hcc$, where we assume that the coefficients in the series are natural numbers

 Now define the transformation $\hcfree:P\to P$ as

 where $\phi$ is Euler's $\phi$-function.
-Observe that this is similar to the formula for $\Lie(1-V)$ above, the difference is only that the Möbius function has been replaced by Euler's $\phi$-function.
+Observe that this is similar to the formula for $\Lie(1-V)$ above, the difference is only that the M\"obius function has been replaced by Euler's $\phi$-function.
 The transformation $\hcfree$ also satifies (\ref{tsyg}), which follows from the algebraic identity

 We will now first prove that $\hcc(V)=\hcfree(V)$ when $V$ is one-dimensional.
 Since both transformations commute with $z\to z^k$, it is enough to consider the two cases $V=z$ and $V=yz$.
 For a free algebra on one even generator $\rhc_0$ is one-dimensional in each degree $\ge1$, hence $\hcc(z)=z/(1-z)$.
 Using the computation in (\ref{log}), we see that the series $\hcfree(z)$ is